Frequently asked questions - Devolution

 What will happen to Southend-on-Sea's ceremonial Mayor?

-Throughout the process and afterwards, there are legal measures available that will allow us to preserve both:
+They will continue to carry out their role as normal.
+Throughout the processes of LGR and devolution and afterwards, there are legal measures available that will allow us to preserve both our city status and the role of our ceremonial mayor.

 How does the introduction of a Combined County Authority affect local councils?